 In 2013, ECCHR submitted a criminal complaint against a German manager of timber company Danzer Group.
 He is accused of aiding and abetting, through omission, the crimes of rape, grievous bodily harm, false imprisonment and arson in the DR Congo.

-In the course of a military action in Gaza in 2014, Israel's armed forces killed, among others, members of the German-Palestinian Kilani family.
-Israeli legal authorities have refused to investigate.
-ECCHR, on behalf of Ramsis Kilani from Germany, demands that Germany investigate the case.
+In the course of a military action in Gaza in 2014, Israel’s armed forces killed, among others, members of the German-Palestinian Kilani family.
+For seven years, ECCHR and the Palestinian Centre for Human Rights (PCHR) have attempted to seek justice on behalf of the bereaved son from Germany, Ramsis Kilani, for these attacks.
+In August 2021, the German Federal Public Prosecutor decided not to initiate proceedings.

 The 18 minute video from Forensic Architecture details the lack of stairs, emergency exits, fire extinguishers and fire alarms in the factory.
 Inadequate fire safety measures at the company, a supplier for the German clothes retailer KiK, led to the agonizing deaths of 258 factory workers in the blaze.